 - manage plans for stock levels

-- meet suppliers, maintain a contact with them and negotiate terms of contract
+- meet suppliers, maintain contact with them and negotiate terms of contracts

 See examples of universities that offer Luxury Goods degrees:

 - Domus Academy, Italy

 - Middlesex University, the UK

 - The New School, United States

 - Polimoda Institute of Fashion Design and Marketing, Italy